euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 7. *Allow memory-mapping of the data.*

+   Since the data is compressed it is not possible to use the `mmap` primitive to map the file into memory in a meaningful way.
-   Since the data is compressed chunk-wise it is theoretically possible to implement a quasi-mem-mapping scheme.
+   However, due to the chunk-wise nature of the storage, it is theoretically possible to implement a quasi-mem-mapping scheme.
    Using the chunk offsets and the typesize and shape from the Numpy ndarray metadata, it will be possible to determine which chunk or chunks contain a single element or a range and thus load and decompress only those chunks from disk.

 8. *Be read from a file-like stream object instead of an actual file.*